-Courses in this program may help students attain the following license(s) or certification(s):
+Courses in this program may help students attain the following license(s) or certification(s): Oracle Certified Associate Developer (OCA) certification

 Management

 The Management program AAS is designed to meet the needs of recent high school graduates and others from the world of work who want to acquire new, develop old, or supplement existing skills and knowledge in and about business.
 Two majors are offered: Management and Management, Information Systems Technology (see next section).